 Drawing on guidance from an EEF review of maths interventions, the report details 8 elements of great catch-up interventions.

-As a key provider of maths interventions in primary schools teaching up to 6000 pupils per week we were pleased to see that many of the principles and strategies that we see working for our pupils, are also proven to be effective on an even greater scale across multiple research evaluations.
+As a key provider of maths interventions in primary schools, we were pleased to see that many of the principles and strategies that we see working for our pupils, are also proven to be effective on an even greater scale across multiple research evaluations.